McHouzou/SimLaD---Simulator-for-Lattice-Damage/README.md

 # SimLaD — Simulator for Lattice Damage

 SimLaD is a C++ simulator for fracture and damage in 2D beam‑lattices, accompanied by Python scripts for input generation and post‑processing.
-It supports triangular and kagome lattices, includes bending and axial contributions, and uses a FIRE‑based relaxation scheme to resolve quasi‑static fracture events.
+It supports both underconstrained, critical (Maxwell) and overconstrained lattices, includes bending and axial contributions, and uses a FIRE‑based relaxation scheme to resolve quasi‑static fracture events within a user defined tolerance.

 ## Highlights
 - Beam‑lattice mechanics with axial and bending contributions.